shuzhao-li-lab/asari/doc/README.md

 The m/z values are binned to 0.001 amu, and assembled to mass tracks based on the expected mass resolution.
 The bins can be merged or split in this process.
 If multiple data points exist in the same scan on the same mass track, the highest intensity is used.
-Mass tracks are input to later peak detection.
+Mass tracks are superimposed to composite mass tracks, which are input to later peak detection.

+### m/z alignment
+Because asari mass tracks respect mass resolution, the alignment between samples is expected to be 1:1.
+The m/z alignment functions (in asari.mass_functions) use a sort based approach, with marks of originating tracks (e.g. 1 or 2).
+When the delta between two adjacent m/z values from different samples is minimal and within tolerance, the two values are considered matched.

 ### Retention time calibration
 Calibration or alignment is needed as slight chromatographic shift is common.